 Bulk billing - Frequently Asked Questions

-- Find out more about the changes to bulk billing forms.
+Find out more about Bulk billing forms - FAQ

 Bulk Billing is when a provider bills Medicare directly for any medical or allied health service that the patient receives.